-4th mathematics course is to be aligned with the student's afterhigh-school plans.
+4th mathematics course is to be aligned with the student's after-high-school plans.
 The list below does not include all courses that are offered in Guilford County high schools.
-This is a list of the courses that are accepted by the UNC General Administration for admission to UNC institutions:
+This is a list of the courses that are accepted for graduation requirements and by the UNC General Administration for admission to UNC institutions:

-- NC Math 4

 - Discrete Mathematics for Computer Science

+- Precalculus Honors

-- Precalculus
+- AP Precalculus

-- AP Statistics
+- · AP Statistics

-- AP Calculus AB
+- · AP Calculus AB

 - AP Calculus BC

-Precalculus is a prerequisite for AP Calculus.
+- Precalculus (Honors or AP) is a prerequisite for AP Calculus.